cloudify-cosmo/getcloudify.org/guide/3.1/guide-plugin-creation.md

 The start operation will create an `index.html` file and then start a webserver using the following shell command: `python -m SimpleHTTPServer` which starts an HTTP server listening on port 8000.

-We'll put the start & stop operations in an `tasks.py` module within the `python_webserver` package in our project.
+We'll put the start & stop operations in a `tasks.py` module within the `python_webserver` package in our project.

 In the following example, we'll use Cloudify's logger which is accessible using the `ctx.logger` object.